goschtl/zope/zopetoolkit/doc/source/about/concepts.rst

     a CMS based on Zope 2 and the CMF.

 Zope Toolkit
     the collection of Zope Toolkit core libraries.
-Shouldn't include the ZMI and doesn't include a particular way to create a project.
+Neither includes the ZMI nor includes a particular way to create a project.

 Zope Toolkit release
     a set of Zope Toolkit library versions that have been tested to work together.
 This set receives a collective version number ("Zope Toolkit 1.0").
 A release could simply consist of a list of version numbers.

-Zope core library
-    a library within the Zope Toolkit.

-Zope extra library
-    a library not within the Zope Toolkit.
-Could be "just not" within the Zope Toolkit, or "not yet", or "not anymore".
-These libraries are intended to work with the Zope Toolkit and are maintained by the wider Zope community.